 Rangitoto Summit Track

 If you only have time for one activity on your Rangitoto day trip, make it the Rangitoto Summit Track.
 This walking track is one of the best hikes & walks in Auckland.
 The trail ascends from Rangitoto Wharf to the volcano’s summit.

 At a relaxed pace, the walk to summit should take you about an hour.
 When you reach the top, marvel at the volcano’s distinctive crater and swoon over the incredible 360-degree panoramic views.
 Auckland City, Waitemata Harbour, and the Hauraki Gulf will all flood into view.

-On the way up, there’s also an opportunity for quick detour to the island’s lava caves & tunnels.
+On the way up, there’s also an opportunity for a quick detour to the island’s lava caves & tunnels.
 Don’t forget to pack a flashlight if you’d like to take a peek inside!

 Not keen on the climb and still want to check the amazing views from the summit?
 Don’t fret.
 There’s a popular Auckland Explorer 4WD road train guided tour (with commentary).
 The tour will scoot you up to the top without a hitch.

 For hikers needing a longer walk, grab your hiking shoes and tackle the Coastal Track.
-Starting at Rangitoto Wharf, this walking trail crawls alongside rugged lava fields on southern shore.
+Starting at Rangitoto Wharf, this walking trail crawls alongside rugged lava fields on the southern shore.
 It also treks through the island’s forested interior to Islington Bay Wharf.

 Along the way, you’ll encounter beautiful coastal and forest views.
 There are also several historical sites on route.
 Look out for baches (traditional New Zealand beach houses), quarries, and mine storage bases.
 You’ll also stumble upon the WWII-era Yankee Wharf on the way.

 From Islington Bay Wharf, there are a few options.
 You can continue east to Motupapu Island.
 The island is accessible via the small causeway.
 It’s a great place to explore history with its WWII-era bunkers, tunnels, and gun emplacements.
 You can also head north towards Boulder Bay or return to the wharf for your ferry ride home.